 Novo Nordisk, a Danish global healthcare company founded in 1923, is known for discovery, development, manufacturing, and marketing of pharmaceutical products in the diabetes, obesity care, and rare disease segments.
-Together with Eli Lilly, Novo Nordisk dominates the fast-growing GLP-1 class of drugs, promising both weight loss and cardiovascular benefits.
+Together with Eli Lilly, Novo Nordisk dominates the fast-growing GLP-1 class of drugs, aiming to achieve both weight loss and cardiovascular benefits.

 Another example is Taiwan Semiconductor (TSMC), which has successfully fused its technological manufacturing edge with its global supply chain to become the largest foundry chipmaker in the world.
-Continuous and aggressive capital spending has cemented the company's competitive position, and its expansion of production capacity globally ensures TSMC can meet the increased global demand for semiconductors.
+Continuous and aggressive capital spending has reinforced the company's competitive position, and its expansion of production capacity globally appears to support TSMC's ability to meet the increased global demand for semiconductors.